ph4ntonn/Stowaway/README_EN.md

 - [x] Port mapping
 - [ ] Clean codes, optimize logic
 - [x] Add reverse connect mode
-- [ ] Support port reuse(seems not very essential,so maybe add it later)
+- [x] Support port reuse

 ### Attention

 - This porject is coding just for fun , the logic structure and code structure are not strict enough, please don't be so serious about it
 - This program will be slightly bigger than usual after compiled, but actually through my test , it just 1 MB more than usual,Maybe slightly big on IOT platform(1MB maybe not a big deal lol),so if you got any problem when you are using it on IOT platform,just tell me, and i will try my best to decrease the size.
-- Admin node MUST be online when new node is added into the network
+- Admin node MUST be online when new node is being added into the network
 - If you want to compile this project from source code,you can run build_admin.sh/build_agent.sh（Be Mentioned!!!!!!!!!!
 The default compile result is AGENT mode and please run build_agent.sh.
 But if you want to compile ADMIN mode,please see the main.go file and FOLLOW THE INSTRUCTION, and next you can run build_admin.sh to get admin mode program.)

 ### Thanks